microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/rolesassignedoutsideprivilegedidentitymanagementalertconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an alert configuration that is triggered if roles are being assigned outside of Privileged Identity Management in the last 30 days.
+Represents an alert configuration that is triggered if Azure AD roles have been assigned outside of Privileged Identity Management in the last 30 days.

 Inherits from [unifiedRoleManagementAlertConfiguration](../resources/unifiedrolemanagementalertconfiguration.md).